SKEC 261 / EU Regulation

 We build your SAS Scandinavian Airlines-specific case

 We submit a formal EC261 claim letter to SAS's claims department in Stockholm, citing the specific ECJ ruling that applies to your disruption.
 SAS's cooperative approach means most valid claims are paid within 4–6 weeks.
-If SAS rejects a valid claim, we escalate to the Swedish Transport Agency — their ADR decisions are binding and SAS's compliance rate exceeds 80%.
+If SAS rejects a valid claim, we escalate to the Swedish Transport Agency — their ADR decisions are binding and SAS's ADR process is available for escalation.

 3